ossf/wg-best-practices-os-developers/docs/labs/introduction.md

 In many cases you'll be writing code that uses Express, a widely-used server-side framework for JavaScript, along with `express-validator`, a widely-used validation framework for Express.
+There are frameworks other than Express, and other validation frameworks for Express, but had to pick *something*.
-However, we'll often fill in other parts, so you can focus on the specific issues we're discussing.
+We'll often fill in other parts, so you can focus on the specific issues we're discussing.

 Many labs compare your attempt against a pattern for an expected